szKarlen/atomics.net/README.md

 Design and implementation
 -------

 Project aims to be very close to C++ 11 standard atomics by design and usage.
-For example, The [memory order](http://en.cppreference.com/w/cpp/atomic/memory_order) flag could be provided to primitives.
+For example, the [memory order](http://en.cppreference.com/w/cpp/atomic/memory_order) semantics is supported.

-Although the library is a PCL itself, the minimum required version of .NET - 4.5.
+Although the library is a PCL itself, the minimum required version of .NET is 4.5.
 But you can compile for .NET 4.0 and earlier.
-The Itanium-related stuff (volatile reads with proper memory barriers usages, etc.) will be present by using ITANIUM_CPU directive (see [docs](Documentation/memorymodel101.md)).
+The Itanium-related stuff as well as ARM ones (volatile reads with proper memory barriers usages, etc.) will be present by using ITANIUM_CPU or ARM_CPU directives respectively (see [docs](Documentation/memorymodel101.md)).

 For ECMA MM implementations of CLI on ARM architecture the conditional compilation is supported by using ARM_CPU directive.

 The default memory semantics for the library's primitives (like `Atomic<T>`, etc.) is `MemoryOrder.SeqCst`, whereas `AtomicReference<T>` uses `MemoryOrder.AcqRel`, which fits very well with CAS approach and CLR 2.0 memory model.

-The option for sequential consistency (i.e. `SeqCst`) is implemented by using intrinsic functions (with compilation to proper CPU instruction) or a combination of Acquire/Release with sequential order emulation through exclusion locks, when atomic read/writes to particular POD are not supported by HW.
+The option for sequential consistency (i.e. `SeqCst`) is implemented by using intrinsic functions (with compilation to proper CPU instruction) or a combination of Acquire/Release with sequential order emulation through exclusion locks, when atomic reads/writes to particular POD are not supported by HW.

 Specifying Acquire only or Release only flag falls back to full Acquire/Release semantics for get/set operations or combinations of.